WaleedMuslem/ADL2_Quiz/Documents/Requirement_Specification.md

 -Result Page: A page that provides immediate feedback on quiz performance, including scores and comments on your result.
 -Design and Layout: A visually appealing design with intuitive layouts to enhance the user experience.
+-Quiz API Integration: DaQuiz will integrate with a quiz API (Trivia API) to fetch quiz content dynamically.